Why transition plans matter

 Transition plans aligned with HLEG recommendations

-The UN Secretary General’s high level expert group for net zero commitments of non-state entities, HLEG, at COP27 issued recommendations for what credible net zero targets of companies, cities and financial institutions would look like.
+At COP27, the UN Secretary General’s High Level Expert Group (HLEG) for net zero commitments of non-state entities, issued recommendations for what credible net zero targets of companies, cities and financial institutions would look like.
 The UN then adapted these recommendations into a checklist for developing HLEG-aligned transition plans.
 The Exponential Roadmap Initiative supported ten companies in developing such plans and prepared an open-source annotated checklist to facilitate the development of HLEG-aligned transition plans.

 Icebug, a Swedish outdoor shoe manufacturer and member of the Exponential Roadmap Initiative, in 2023 published an HLEG-aligned transition plan.